ALEJANDRO-hub-art/Movie-Genres-Data-Analysis-Project/README.md

 📌 **Research Questions (Q)**

-- Which genres are the most common?
-  Based on number of movies produced.
-- Which genres have the highest average budget and revenue?
-  (Identifying high-cost and high-earning categories.)
-- Which genres achieve the highest average popularity?
-  (Capturing audience interest and engagement.)
-- Which genres have high avg.
-Profit?
-  (Identify the most financially successful genres)
-- Which genres have the largest number of movies with a vote average ≥ 8?
-  (Determining critically acclaimed genres.)

 - **Which genres are the most common?**
-  Based on number of movies produced.
+  (Based on number of movies produced.)
 - **Which genres have the highest average budget and revenue?**
-  Identifying high-cost and high-earning categories.
+  (Identifying high-cost and high-earning categories.)
 - **Which genres achieve the highest average popularity?**
-  Capturing audience interest and engagement.
+  (Capturing audience interest and engagement.)
 - **Which genres have high average profit?**
-  Identify the most financially successful genres.
+  (Identify the most financially successful genres.)
 - **Which genres have the largest number of movies with a vote average ≥ 8?**
-  Determining critically acclaimed genres.
+  (Determining critically acclaimed genres.)

 📌 **Research Hypotheses (H)**